|If everyone just stopped fighting for a moment, they'd realize the space station doesn't even work.|

 - Because of the obstacle deployment order (starting with the second player), this means that the second player will deploy a total of 4 of the 6 obstacles because they deploy the final two (the last of the 5 "choose and deploy" obstacles and then the space station).

 - This means that the second player can set up a harmful objective (debris, asteroids) cutting off an approach to the station and then deploy the station itself.
 Just be very careful about making sure the "screening" obstacle isn't too close to where the station will be, cutting off your preferred station deployment area and making you regret being too clever by half.

 - By deploying regular obstacles close to distance 5 of your table edge, the first player can cause issues with setting up the station exactly where you want it.
-Try not to make it obvious exactly where you'd like the station to go through your earlier obstacle deployments or else you run the risk of getting blocked by the first players second (and final) obstacle deployment.
+Try not to make it obvious exactly where you'd like the station to go with your earlier obstacle deployments or else you run the risk of getting blocked by the first player's second (and final) obstacle deployment.